Elin-Modding-Resources/Elin.Docs/ja/articles/2_Getting Started/sourcesheet_setup.md

 - Obj - Object data.
 Need CWL to load properly.
 - CellEffect - Extra effects applied to the tile.
 - Material - What materials are made available in the game.
 Need CWL to load properly.

+## Languages Other Than Japanese and English

+### Prerequisites

+Let's first understand some basics, taking a column group like `name_JP` and `name` as an example:
++ The column with the `_JP` suffix in the group is the Japanese column.
++ The column without a suffix is the English column, which also serves as the translation column.

+### Example

+Taking Chinese (`CN`) as an example, create a `CN` folder.
+1. Fill out your source sheet in either the `EN` or `JP` folder, and then copy it to the `CN` folder.
+For detailed instructions on filling out source sheets, please refer to the `Source Sheets` section in the main menu.
+2. Start translating your source sheet.
+Do not modify the Japanese columns; instead, translate the "translation columns" (the ones without suffixes mentioned above) into your target language.
+3. Afterward, export it as a `SourceLocalization.json` translation file and delete the source sheet in the `CN` folder.
+For details on how to export the `json`, see the [Translation](../10_Source%20Sheets/localization) page.

+Alternatively, you can export the `SourceLocalization.json` file first and translate it directly within the `json` file.
+For details, see the [Translation](../10_Source%20Sheets/localization) page.